jlee709/ReactNative-albumLearner/README.md

-Application is a reat-native sample app for the purposes of learning react native
+Application is a react-native sample app.

 This is an application you can scroll to browse a few albums

-It can bring you also to the amazon store if you want to purchase the album.
+The Application can bring you to the amazon store if you want to purchase the albums in the app.

-This is a basic react-native application and does not have a custome back end.